 Volvo Sensus combines and presents many functions in several of the car's systems on the centre console's screen.
+With Volvo Sensus the car can be personalised by means of an intuitive user interface.
+Settings can be made in Car settings, Audio and media, Climate control, etc.

-With Volvo Sensus the car can With the centre console buttons and controls or the steering wheel's right-hand keypad functions can be activated or deactivated and many different settings can be made.
+With the centre console buttons and controls or the steering wheel's right-hand keypad functions can be activated or deactivated and many different settings can be made.